 Get Involved: Attend a Council Meeting

 It is our goal to maintain a consistent, significant presence of activists who believe that Black lives matter and that it's time to Defund the Police at all Dearborn City Council meetings, with emphasis on the meetings leading up to the passage of Dearborn’s new charter.
 City Council meetings occur regularly.
-For the 2020 Council meeting schedule visit Dearborn's city council website.
-In response to COVID-19, meetings may be moved online.
+For the 2021 Council meeting schedule visit Dearborn's city council website.
+In response to COVID-19, meetings have been moved online.

 The agenda portion comes first, and then public comments are invited -- plan to make your comments during the public comments section.

 You will be asked to state your name and address for the record you are not required to provide t his information.

 Making your Statement Effective